CC-XXX/Text-Classification/README.md

 Lastly, we apply the model to Chinese text and develop an automatic spider for crawling news from Chinese famous news platform everyday.

+PS.
+ROC figures only show the former 10000 results since the whole data sets are too large to show.